reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 4. Apache Camel works very well with Java and Spring applications.
 4. Working with Java Objects (POJOs): Apache Camel is a Java framework, so it is especially good at working with Java objects.
 So if we are working with a file format like XML, JSON that can be de-serialized into a Java object then it will be handled easily by Camel.

-On the contrary we should prefer avoid custom
+On the contrary we should avoid using Apache Camel in the following scenarios:
 1. If we have simple integration involving calling few APIs
-2. Camel is not known to perform well for data processing
+2. Camel is not known to perform well for heavy data processing
 3. Camel will also not be good for teams lacking in Java skills

 Generally, the best use cases for Camel are where we have a source of data that we want to consume from like incoming messages on a queue, or fetching data from an API and a target, where we want to send the data to.